 Ever been at a great dinner and used the salt instead of the pepper?
 The whole entree is ruined.
-This blog is about peppering your retail sales approach to avoid the salt of insecurity.
+This retail sales training blog is about peppering your approach to avoid the salt of insecurity.

 A colleague of mine, Carol Spiekerman posted this on her blog.
+I thought her story was perfect to illustrate the finer points when you are training retail staff.
 I'll share my comments after but here's Carol's story...

 "Last Saturday, my just-divorced friend and I spent two hours browsing Best Buy (breaking my previous record by about one-and-a-half).
-After a long and icky battle, she and her ex-husband finally made it official, and she was excited about trading her “perfectly good” (according to her dear ex) Flintstonian, room hog of a television; receiver and speaker set-up for a streamlined home theater system.
+After a long and icky battle, she and her ex-husband finally made it official, and she was excited about trading her “perfectly good” room hog of a television; receiver, and speaker set-up for a streamlined home theater system.

 She’d asked me to accompany her because she was “clueless” about technology yet ready to splurge big time; she wanted me to have her back.
-BTW, both my friend and Mr. Ex had enjoyed soaring salaries even during the recession, so funds weren’t the issue.
+BTW, both my friend and Mr. Ex had enjoyed soaring salaries, so funds weren’t the issue.

 The power session wrapped up with Senior Blue Shirt offering to write up everything he had recommended, and that’s when the sale started going off the rails—and here’s why: